Gloria-21/be_my_baby/README.md

     2. As a user you will be able to click on them and see their characteristic
     3. As a user you will be able to add and remove items to the bag
     4. As a user you will be able to check out and pay for your items
+    5. As a superuser you will be able to add, edit and delete products

 ## Desing Choices
 * **Favicon**